 BlueSky has provided additional social opportunities for students to participate in such as prom, onsite student activities, Student Clubs, lunch bunch, and online advisory.
 Field trips have also been a great way to build our BlueSky community and we aim to offer at least one event per month during the school year.
-These trips include Mill City Museum, Anoka County Jail and Dispatch Center, Sea Life Aquarium, Feed My Starving Children, and student college/career fair just to name a few.
-Although last fall and spring we had to halt all face to face activities because of the COVID pandemic, we were able to still provide a virtual graduation ceremony.
+These trips include Mill City Museum, ValleyFair, Sea Life Aquarium, Feed My Starving Children, and student college/career fair just to name a few.